 Continuing our series of blogs on understanding public procurement, we’re covering one of the most important aspects of the procurement process – OJEU tenders.

-Read on to find out more about the OJEU including what it is and what aspects of it affect your business.
+If you are looking for OJEU procurement opportunities, read on to find out more about the OJEU including what it is and what aspects of it affect your business.

 What is the OJEU?

 The Official Journal of the European Union (OJEU) is published by the Publications Office and contains public sector contract tenders and notices from every EU member country.